Signed in as:

 when you are between 34 and 35 weeks along.
 We will discuss you going off your progesterone at that time.
 It is very important that you STOP taking all progesterone between 36 and 37 weeks, as continuing to take this may delay the delivery of your baby.

 Again, only bioidentical hormones supplementation is offered.
-At Natural Women’s Health we commonly prescribe prometrium capsules, which are taken orally or inserted vaginally.
-The generic brand is acceptable and costs much less.
+I commonly prescribe prometrium capsules, which are taken orally.
+The generic brand is just as good and ot costs much less.
 Prometrium (micronized progesterone) is truly a bioidendical hormone formulation which can be purchased through a regular retail pharmacy.
 This medication is generally well-tolerated.
-A common side effect is that you may feel more relaxed or sleepy, so I would suggest you take this medication before bedtime.
-Please know prometrium capsules contain peanut oil, so you CANNOT take this if you have a peanut allergy.
+Some common side effects are quite pleasant, eg: you may feel more relaxed or sleepy and your might find your mood may improves.
+Some more unpleasant side effects may be: next-day fatigue, nausea, headaches, or dizziness.
+Most often the unpleasant side effects can be easily managed by taking the medication right before you lay your head down on the pillow and/or changing to a compounded formulation.
+Please know prometrium and generic progesterone capsules contain peanut oil, so you CANNOT take this if you have a peanut allergy.

 Sometimes the Prometrium or generic micronized progesterone that is purchased will include a package insert which will "warn" of possible birth defects.
 However, this warning refers to progesterone substitutes that are often prescribed in oral contraception pills, not the bioidentical progesterone we are prescribing.
 NaPro providers, who were trained at the St. Paul VI Institute, have been safely prescribing micronized progesterone to many, many women to support pregnancies for over 35 yrs and they have not encountered problems.

-If you have opted for progesterone injections, I will ask you to watch this instructional video and choose someone such as your spouse or a close relative who is willing to administer the injections to you.
+Sometimes we will have to use progesterone injections.
+I will ask you to watch this instructional video and choose someone such as your spouse or a close relative who is willing to administer the injections to you.
 I would also recommend injections be administered in the upper-outer quadrant of the buttocks (shown in the video) and that you alternate sides.
 Common side effects of the injections are: soreness, itching and/or mild bruising at the injection site, especially if the injection is done too quickly.

 DownloadProgesterone decreases preterm birth- An updated meta-analysis incldata from OPPTIMUM study. pdf (pdf)